All About Kauai's Hindu Monastery - FAQ

 Can I participate in the ashram's activities?

-It's important to understand that this a monastery and not a modern style American ashram, where any and all devotees, including marriad couples, can take up residence.
-Only initiated monks and premonastics in training live here.
+It’s important to understand that this is a monastery, not an ashram.
 As such, activities are restricted to resident monastics, members, students and those on formal pilgrimage.

 What do the various colored robes mean?